intelligent-machine-learning/dlrover/README.md

 the training performance by dynamic resource adjustment.

-We use the dataset of [Kaggle CRITEO](https://www.kaggle.com/c/criteo-display-ad-challenge) to train Wide&Deep and xDeepFM with 10 epoch on a K8s cluster.
+We use the dataset of [Kaggle CRITEO](https://www.kaggle.com/c/criteo-display-ad-challenge) to train Wide&Deep and xDeepFM with 10 epoches on a K8s cluster.
 The resource configuration in normal experiments without straggler is

 <table>